bolajiwahab/pgrubic/docs/docs/contributing.md

 2. Create a pull request and get the changes merged

-3. After the changes are merged, checkout to the main branch locally and rebase it with the remote main branch

-    ```bash
-    git checkout main
-    git pull --rebase origin main
-    ```

-4. Push the tags, along with the latest tag
+3. Push the tags, along with the latest tag

     ```bash
     git push origin --tags